ran190/Projet-JS/README.md

 all the other bash/sh commands are also available and managed

-The code is infinitly waiting for incomming data from the terminal.
+The code is infinitly waiting for incomming data from the terminal (`process.stdin.on()`).
+This is causing issues to implement the Ctrl+P required command as the program isn't waiting for just one keyboard key to be pressed.
+If so, each key pressed will try to launch a command, which will be impossible to manage to read string from the terminal.

 ### Launching this code